VEuPathDB/puppet-tcif/README.md

   - sha256: Optional.
 The sha256 checksum of the source file.
 See documentation for the archive module for details.
 If not defined, no checksum validation will occur.

 #### environment
 optional.
-Additional entries in the `instance.env` file.
-Only used with `instance.env.erb` or other template.
+Additional entries in the `instance.env` file (provided the `instance.env` file originates from the `instance.env.erb` template).

+    PlasmoDB:
+      ensure:       stopped
+      http_port:    9480
+      ajp13_port:   9409
+      jmx_port:     9405
+      tomcat_user:  tomcat_4
+      template_ver: 6.0.35
+      environment: |
+        CATALINA_OPTS['MEM']="   \
+            -Xms1024m -Xmx2048m \
+            -XX:MaxPermSize=1024m"
+        %{lookup('tcif::instances::default_environment')}

+The `environment` will override `tcif::instances::default_environment`, so be sure to include the `tcif::instances::default_environment` value from hiera, as shown in the example, if you want to keep the defaults.

 #### config\_file
 The origin of the `instance.env` file.

 #### public\_logs
 `true` or `false` whether the tomcat instance logs are world readable.
 Default `false`.